 Globalisation can be defined as “processes by which localities and people become increasingly interconnected and interdependent”.
 These processes do not result in homogenisation but in a world of disjunctive flows with problems and opportunities that manifest themselves in local forms, with contexts that are anything but local.
-Globalisation is nothing novel nor a phenomenon exclusively tied up with (European) expansion or modernity, when the world would also become literally global: Globalisation has its history.
+Globalisation is nothing novel, nor a phenomenon exclusively connected to (European) expansion or modernity, when the world would also become literally global: Globalisation has its history.

 The course will consist of 7 meetings.
 These meetings are part lecture and part debate about compulsory literature.
 This literature must be studied in advance; the debate in class will be prepared by means of assignments on this literature.

-Advanced understanding of the relation between the history of globalisation and the complexities of our 21st century world;
+Understanding of the relation between the history of globalisation and the complexities of our 21st-century world;

 Mode of instruction

 Readings must be studied in advance, discussion in class will be prepared by means of assignments based on the weekly readings.

 7 x 2 hours of lectures (1 ec);

 Short written assignments (1 ec);

 Final essay of 2,000 words (+/- 10%) (1 ec).